AliMekky/8086_sorting_input_array/README.md

 ***************************************************************
 Steps :
- 1-User is required to enter each student's number and grade.
+ 1- User is required to enter each student's number and grade.
- 2-The input values will be saved in two arrays.
+ 2- The input values will be saved in two arrays.
- 3-The students will be arranged in descending order according to their grades using bubble sort.
+ 3- The students will be arranged in descending order according to their grades using bubble sort.
- 4-the two arrays are sorted in place.
+ 4- the two arrays are sorted in place.

  ************************************************************
 Output: